 Mirabella V, the world's largest sloop at the time of launch

-The designers selected a Manson Ray, which due to the unique shape of the bow fitted perfectly.
+The designers selected a Manson Ray which, due to the unique shape of the bow, fitted perfectly.
 However, due to the large furling units inside the bow, the space for the deployment system was limited.
 The anchors would need to sit in specially designed deployment systems to fit the tight space.

-Manson’s unique fabrication methods meant that millimeter accurate CAD drawings could be supplied to the builders and slight modifications could be made to ensure a perfect fit.
+Manson Anchor’s unique fabrication methods meant that millimeter accurate CAD drawings could be supplied to the builders and slight modifications could be made to ensure a perfect fit.

 The Manson Ray Anchors were the world’s largest Stainless-Steel Ray-type anchors weighing 600kg (1300lbs) and 400kg (900lbs).

 As a result of this project, Manson Anchors were chosen as the winner of the New Zealand Trade & Enterprise Creative Design Award.
-In addition, Manson Anchors was chosen by the ISTIA (international Superyacht Technology Innovation Awards) as runner up in the hardware and deck gear section.
+In addition, Manson Anchors was chosen by the ISTIA (International Superyacht Technology Innovation Awards) as runner up in the hardware and deck gear section.